muziejus/male-fantasy-sports/texts.md

 * Giulianotti, Richard.
 “Supporters, Followers, Fans, and Flâneurs: A Taxonomy of Spectator Identities in Football.” *Journal of Sport & Social Issues* 26.1.
 (February 2002).
 25–46.
 * James. *Beyond a Boundary*.
 * King, John. *England Away*.
 London: Johnathan Cape, 1998.
 * Lipsyte, Robert.
 “Introduction,” “Welcome to SportsWorld” and “Please Rise for Our National Pastime.” *SportsWorld: An American Dreamland*.
 New York: Quadrangle, 1975. ix–49.
-Miller, Sportsex.
+* Miller, *Sportsex*.